Request For Ex-Tradition

 Yes.

-So, other than other than funding, you know, this I Blame Kyle cartel via dark money, you know, he has a number of, you know, I blame Kyle
+Right, right.
+So other than you know, funding, you know, this I Blame Kyle cartel via dark money, you know, he has a number of, you know, I Blame Kyle

 There are photos of some cross stitchings here that say,